 Study Abroad Advisor

-Access Abroad: Is There a Way to Get There?
+Access Abroad for Students: Is There a Way to Travel and Study There?

 Twenty years ago it was unusual for someone with a disability to consider studying abroad.
 When Susan Sygall, Transitions Abroad's disability travel editor, contacted her local Rotary club regarding a scholarship opportunity for the 1978-79 academic year, she was pleasantly surprised to learn that persons with disabilities were encouraged to apply.
 Assured she wouldn't be turned down because she used a wheelchair, she went on to spend one of the best years of her life studying in Australia.
 Upon her return home, she found out that very few people with disabilities had participated in any type of exchange program.The organization that Susan went on to found, Mobility International USA, is one of the many reasons that disability is no longer viewed as the barrier it once was to international exchange.